Flow 1: Initial Setup

 Clarity beats control.

-Fewer states → faster cognition → fewer errors.
+Clear states → faster cognition → fewer errors.

 Embedding with engineering ensured scalability, not just polish.